Economic forecasting

 Economic forecasting is the process of making predictions about the economy.
-Forecasts can be carried out at a high level of aggregation—for example for GDP, inflation, unemployment or the fiscal deficit—or at a more disaggregated level, for specific sectors of the economy or even specific firms.
-Economic forecasting is a measure to find out the future prosperity of a pattern of investment and is the key activity in economic analysis.
+Forecasts can be made at a high level of aggregation—for example, for GDP, inflation, unemployment, or the fiscal deficit.
+They can also be made at a more disaggregated level, targeting specific economic sectors or even individual firms.
+This practice is a fundamental part of economic analysis, providing a measure of a potential investment's future prospects and helping shape policy decisions.